nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_medication_list.md

 - code - the type of list (SNOMED CT concept for "active" or "discontinued")
 - status - should only be "current"
 - mode - should only be "snapshot"
+- title - descriptive name for the list
 - subject - a reference to the patient whose medication list this is
-- Encounter - a reference to the context in which the list was created (the inpatient stay)
+- encounter - a reference to the context in which the list was created (the inpatient stay)
 - date - when the list was prepared
 - source - who or what defined the list
-- orderedBy - **MUST  NOT be used for Transfer of Care**
-- note - **MUST  NOT be used for Transfer of Care**
 - entry - a reference to the MedicationStatement Resource entry or entries
+- flag - **MUST  NOT be used for Transfer of Care**
 - emptyReason - **MUST  NOT be used for Transfer of Care** if list is empty do not send List.
+-

 ## MedicationStatement ##
 A record of a medication that is being consumed or has been consumed by a patient.
 The following is an example of the elements that can be used: